Suicide Silence (album): Reviews

+Cover art

+Joe DaVita of Loudwire said the album's cover artwork looks like "when you accidentally upload your promo photo as your album cover and it gets printed," and was included the album in his list of "60 Hilariously Awful Metal Album Covers".

 Fans' reactions

 The album's musical style and clean singing have received a largely negative reception from fans.
 Fan backlash to Suicide Silence's perceived drastic change in musical style was overwhelming, to the point that a Change.org petition calling for the album's release to be halted amassed over 5,000 signatures from disgruntled fans.

 Loudwire, interviewing the band, noted that the English Wikipedia article for the album was frequently vandalized.

 In response to fans' negativity of the album's style, Cannibal Corpse frontman George Fisher criticized the rampant backlash toward the album's use of clean vocals, saying, "obviously, fans are the lifeblood of this music, [...]
 But it doesn't give you the right to talk like you know Mitch, like 'oh, Mitch is rolling in his grave, with you guys doing clean vocals.'
 How the fuck do you know?"

 Guitarist Chris Garza recalled in 2023 that attendance at the band's shows dropped significantly after the album's release.